shawalkhalid667/Basics/README.md

 # Software Engineering Basics

-This repository contains materials and resources for the Software Engineering Basics course.
+This repository contains materials and resources for the CS 6705 Software Engineering course.

 ## Stand-up Meeting - [Thursday-Feb 25]